dmnpx/tbd/README.md

 - The bonus given by a building will depend on the building's level.
 In order to improve a building, the player will have to unlock the   improvement via the technology tree.
 Once the improvement is unlocked, he will pay for each building he wants to improve.

 - The production building's (Farms, Barracks and Markets) bonus will also depend on how many citizen are working there.
 In order to have   a bonus the player will have to affect at least one citizen to this building.
 Then if he wants to affect more citizens to this           building, it's income will be multiplied by the amount of citizens.
-The maximum of citizens per building will be of 5.
+The maximum number of citizens per building will be of 5.